 You’re expecting… congratulations!
 Your parental leave has been agreed and you’re counting down the days, but now you’re wondering: How do I document everything for my manager?
 Welcome to your parental leave plan.

 What is a parental leave plan?

 Essentially, this is a plan for you and about you.
-It will mean different things to different people (dads too!) and in different roles.
+It will mean different things to different people (all parents included!) and in different roles.
 It will cover your details, your role, your career, and how you will manage it given you are expecting a baby.
-It will lay out the next 12-24 months: before, during and after parental leave from a career perspective.
+It will lay out the next 12-24 months: before, during, and after parental leave from a career perspective.

 Why have one?

 This is your document and is not legally required, but could be the smartest career move you make.
 Think about it from your manager’s perspective.
 Your manager is most likely juggling many priorities, team members, and requirements from senior management, and might not have time to understand the details surrounding your leave.
 Consider this a simple tool for them (and possibly others) to refer to in your absence.
 We recommend also sharing it with your mentor or sponsor if you have one.